FNHA and Douglas College Offer Indigenous End-of-Life Course

 An Indigenous End-of-Life Guide course is now offered by Douglas College and the FNHA

-For some First Nations and Indigenous people, wanting to remain in or return to their community to die is very important.
+For some Indigenous people, wanting to remain in or return to their community to die is very important.
 It can be an integral part of their plan for their final journey to the Spirit World.
 To make this possible, support and care are needed.

 To apply for the course in your area, complete an application form and return to FNHA: Email: homecare@fnha.ca | Fax: 604.666.0275

-Each participant who completes the four-day course will receive a Recognition of Course Completion.
+Each participant who completes the four-day course will receive a Recognition of Course Completion certificate.

 Skip Navigation LinksFNHA.ca>About>News and Events>News>Indigenous End of Life Guide Four-Day Certificate Course